nabijaczleweli/openalias.rs/openalias.rs.md

 ## DESCRIPTION

-Securely look up and parse OpenAlias data.
+Look up and parse OpenAlias data.

 OpenAlias is an open DNS-based name to cryptocurrency address mapping format.

-`openalias.rs` utilises DNSCrypt and official OpenAlias DNS servers in order to ensure that your lookups are safe.

 ## OPTIONS